-Next, bioavailability is key, so using premium hemp and lectin oil, its MCT Oil base and CBD are more efficiently bound and encapsulated, creating a protective barrier.
+Next, bioavailability is key, so using premium hemp, lectin oil, plus it is MCT Oil-base, making CBD more efficiently bound and encapsulated, creating a protective barrier.
 This allows the molecules to pass through the digestive tract virtually untouched by digestive enzymes and stomach acids, which would normally break down the molecule.
 This system allows for a much greater amount of CBD to be delivered to wherever it is going to be used.

-Furthermore, hemp seed oil — a strain of the Cannabis sativa plant species that is grown specifically for the industrial uses of its derived products — isn’t nearly as effective (and expensive) as CBD Oil in relieving the symptoms of several delibating conditions such as arthritis, insomnia, and Post Traumatic Stress Disorder (PTSD).
+Furthermore, hemp seed oil — a strain of the Cannabis sativa plant species that is grown specifically for the industrial uses of its derived products — isn’t nearly as effective (and expensive) as CBD Oil in relieving the symptoms of several debilitating conditions such as arthritis, insomnia, and Post Traumatic Stress Disorder (PTSD).

-But hemp seed oil does have its health benefits, as it’s high in protein, polyunsaturated fats, Omega 3, Omega 6, Omega 9 fatty acids, antioxidants, and minerals.
+But hemp seed oil does have its health benefits, as it’s high in protein, polyunsaturated fats, Omega 3, Omega 6, and Omega 9 fatty acids, antioxidants, and minerals.

 As ways to incorporate it into your diet, Hemp seed oil is great when mixed in with protein drinks and added to salads.